Asset categories

 Equities

 Equities have a similar relationship, but it's much harder to quantify as other fluctuations occur during interest rate changes which can offset the impact of decreasing interest rates.
 For example, interest rates are generally decreased when the economy is struggling, which means earnings are probably down already.
+The drop in interest rate helps improve profitability of businesses as they usually have debt, as well as increasing cash supply to investors which increases sentiment.

 Asset Analysis